jamiejamiebobamie/pegaFlashcards/notes.md

-	short, mostly static, and common for all case types in the application. using field values for the list of allowed values for a specific property is good when the list is large, expected to change frequently, or may be specific for each case type when using field values you can manage the list of allowed values separately from the property field values enable
+	short, mostly static, and common for all case types in the application. using field values for the list of allowed values for a specific property is good when the list is large, expected to change frequently, or may be specific for each case type When using field values you can manage the list of allowed values separately from the property.
-	reuse and customization based on the context .pyStatusWork is
+Field values enable reuse and customization based on
+	the context.
+.pyStatusWork is
 	a field value in the Work- context field values support localization of